Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 [The Blog Authorship Corpus](http://u.cs.biu.ac.il/~koppel/BlogCorpus.htm) was published in 2006 by Schler, Koppel, Argamon and Pennebaker.
 The corpus is the collected posts of 19,320 bloggers gathered from blogger.com in August 2004.

-#### Figure 1: blogger.com in August 2004
+#### blogger.com in August 2004
 ![png](images/blogger_in_2004/blogger_create-blog_2004.png)
 *Description: This image is a screenshot of Google Blogger in August 2004.
 This image can be viewed on the Internet Archive [here](https://web.archive.org/web/20040804083743/http://www.blogger.com/start).*

 ### 2.2 Reading and processing the data

 I found a [CSV version of this dataset on Kaggle](https://www.kaggle.com/rtatman/blog-authorship-corpus), posted by [Dr. Rachael Tatman](http://www.rctatman.com/).
 The original version of this corpus was made up of XML files, with each file containing all the blogs for a given blogger.
 While processing XML files would be a useful skill to learn, I didn't want to spend a lot of time on data cleanup if I didn't have to.
+The original version contains 681,288 posts (according to the authors - I did not verify this).
+Dr. Tatman's cleaned up CSV file contains 681,284 blogs.
+This still seems like a very adequate amount of data, and since there are so many blogs I did not bother to investigate why 4 blogs were removed.

-I read the CSV in as a data frame and added columns for things like tokens, sentiment, and polarity score.
-I saved the modified data frame as a CSV as well. **put some links here**
+I read the CSV in as a data frame and added columns for things like [tokens, sentiment, and polarity score](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part3.ipynb#Running-VADER-on-all-the-blogs).
+I saved the modified data frame as a new CSV file.

 ### 2.3 Overview of the corpus

-There are 19,320 bloggers total and 681,288 posts.
+There are 19,320 bloggers total and 681,284 posts.
+The maximum number of posts per blogger is [4221 blogs](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report1.ipynb#Basic-Stats).
 For each blogger, the dataset provides their [gender](#gender), [age](#age), [industry](#industry), and [astrological sign](#astrological-sign).

 #### Gender

 The gender breakdown is 50% female and 50% male.
+Clearly the authors must have controlled for this when collecting data.
+Gender does vary across industry, which I explored further in [Progress Report 2](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part2.ipynb#Overview).

 #### Age

 To make a Google blogger account, bloggers be at least 13 years of age.
 The ages of the bloggers range from 13 to 48, with two strange gaps between 17 and 23 years old and 27 and 33 years old.
-[The mean age is ~23 years old](put a link here).
+[The mean age is ~23 years old](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part2.ipynb#Overview).
 Considering the authors controlled so well for blogger gender, this seems to be a weird oversight, especially for a dataset of this size.

 #### Distribution of blogger ages
 ![png](images/graphs/distribution_of_blogger_ages.png)